HorizenOfficial/evm-documentation/docs/new_horizen/02-mainchain/05-on_chain_logic.md

 5. When a predefined policy is met, a Merkle tree for the `attestation_id` is generated and a new Attestation event emitted with `id` and `root` fields.

-In this phase, we use just a single type of verifier (fflonk) with a predetermined verification key.
+Currently we use just a single type of verifier (fflonk) with a predetermined verification key.
 The `proof_leaf` will be:

 ```
 keccak256(“fflonk”, public_inputs)